 Upon arriving at Roxas Airport, you don’t have to worry how you can get to the town centre.
 There are no jeepneys.
 You can take tricycles that can carry 5-6 passengers.
-We asked the driver to guide us to a local cafeteria where we can have breakfast.
+We asked the driver to guide us to a local restaurant where we can have breakfast.
 He drove us to Baybay Beach.
 We set our standards for seafoods just for this trip because we thought that we would be “walking” on a carpet of grilled fish, sizzling squid, raw shells.
 We were disappointed with the food stalls along the beach.
 Or maybe 7:30 AM was too early in that part of the country?
 Oh geez, I forgot, people in the province wake up early and do chores, but they start moving out of their abodes only by 9 or 10AM.

 It was gloomy that day and I did like it, except for the occasional drizzles.
 The church of Panay presented itself with grandeur and rustic charm.
 Its facade can calm you in an instant.
 I can assure you that you will immediately fall in love with how the coral stones were made as the walls of the church.
-When you go closer to the walls, you will notice small holes common to sedimentary rocks.
+When you get closer to the walls, you will notice small holes common to sedimentary rocks.

 The bell that you can see at the right side of the church is just a replica of the real one, which is hanging at the church belfry.